-Often assumed to be a vegetable, tomato is actually a fruit that belongs to the nightshade family which originated in South America.
+Often assumed to be a vegetable but the tomato is actually a fruit that belongs to the nightshade family which originated in South America.
 It is eaten by people all over the world in salads and main meals.
 Now you are probably wondering what about our cute little guinea pigs, can they eat this delicious treat?
-No worries we will cover every question in detail about tomatoes and guinea pigs.

-Tomatoes have a wide array of benefits that can have a positive impact on the life of a guinea pig.
-The following are some of the best-known benefits of the fruit:
+There are really many types of tomatoes and all of them have a wide array of benefits that can have a positive impact on the life of a guinea pig.
+The following are some of the best-known benefits of the tomatoes for guinea pigs:

-Swelling is caused by either diseases or injury and it is a normal body reaction.
+Swelling can be caused by either disease or injury and it is a normal reaction from the body.
 It becomes an issue when it gets to chronic levels.
-At this point, it can cause several complications, including cancer and diabetes.
-To deal with inflammation you need antioxidants, and tomatoes are filled with them.
+Inflammation can cause several complications, including cancer and diabetes.
+To deal with inflammation, you need antioxidants and tomatoes filled with them.

-These radicals occur due to metabolic processes in the body and they can cause problems for our cute little guinea pigs.
-This is why you need to help your guinea pig to deal with them through the provision of foods that are rich in antioxidants like tomatoes.
-Free radicals, when accumulated in the system, can lead to massive cell damage and diseases.
+Free radicals occur due to metabolic processes in the body.
+They can cause problems for our cute little guinea pigs.
+This is why you need to help your guinea pig to deal with them through the provision of foods that are rich in antioxidants, just like tomatoes.
+Free radicals, when accumulated in the system, can cause massive cell damage and different diseases.

 Some compounds in tomatoes such as lycopene are known to provide the skin with nourishment and protection.

-The vitamin C that is present in tomatoes helps in improving the functioning of the white blood cells which ward off diseases from your guinea pig’s body.
-The vitamin c equally plays an important role in the absorption of certain minerals such as iron which are essential for the blood.
+Vitamin C equally plays an important role in the absorption of certain minerals such as iron which is essential for the blood.
 The deficiency of this vitamin will cause a disease known as scurvy.

 The presence of vitamin K in tomatoes means that your guinea pig will have healthy teeth and bones.
 This is important for guinea pigs since they are quite fragile animals.